tobias-kirschstein/nersemble-benchmark/README.md

 | 475            | HAIR           | 259      | 325 MB      | 773 MB                   |
 |                |                | Σ = 3516 | Σ = 3.34 GB | Σ = 69.6 GB              |

+13 out of the available 16 cameras are provided for training, the remaining 3 cameras (`222200046`, `222200037`, `222200039`) are hold-out and used to compute the test metrics.

 #### Mono FLAME Avatar Benchmark (512 x 512)
 | Participant ID | #Sequences (train / test) | #Frames (train / test) | Size       |
 |----------------|---------------------------|------------------------|------------|